With the COVID-19 pandemic, you will be asked to video interview rather than interview in person.

 It is best to use simple lighting for your interviews.
 I would start by purchasing two inexpensive desk lamps and install full-spectrum light bulbs.
 This is a very inexpensive solution.

-The cost of LED lighting has come down so much that a professional light kit like the one I bought can be had for less than $140.
+The cost of LED lighting has come down so much that a professional light kit like the one I bought can be had for about $140.

 These lights will act as key lights and give you even lighting.
 Place these pointing up at your face on the left and right.
 Finally, close all of the window shades.
 Do not spend more than $150 on the lighting.
 You may already have the lamps in your house or office.
 I would invest in some good LED or fluorescent full spectrum light bulbs.